Renew Newcastle’s 2014 program of activity is supported by the NSW Government through the Premier’s Rural & Regional Grants Fund.

 JBA offers over 20 years of experience, with offices in Sydney, Newcastle and Wollongong, over 35 expert professionals in the areas of planning, urban design and property economics, and an enviable track record of 4,500+ projects, of which more than 50 have won prestigious industry awards.
 As the leading independent expert planning and property consultancy in NSW, JBA is proud to support Renew Newcastle with its planning and development issues on a pro-bono basis.

-Sparke Helmore is an integrated, national law firm chosen by corporate and government leaders for the insight, energy and collaboration they bring to legal services delivery.
-Sparke Helmore has supported Renew Newcastle from its inception with invaluable pro bono legal advice through their SHARE program.
+Sparke Helmore is a firm of 600 people working from eight offices across Australia.
+Their expertise spans corporate and commercial to construction, workplace to insurance, IP to IPOs, mining to manufacturing, and property to procurement.
+Sparke Helmore has supported Renew Newcastle from its inception with invaluable pro bono legal advice through their community program.

 APP Northern NSW are leading specialist Project and Development Management consultants and advisors.
 APP is supporting Renew Newcastle by providing Pro Bono advice and assistance in regard to compliance works that are required to bring vacant commercial premises up to current Building Code standard and by providing Project and Development Management services for premises requiring Development Consent for a change of use and significant upgrade works.